 Photo by Chris Abney on Unsplash

 Given the news out there about how bad diet sodas are for you, it's not surprising that so many people have turned to LaCroix calorie-free sparkling water as an alternative — but is LaCroix bad for you, too?
-The beverage is currently facing a class-action lawsuit that alleges LaCroix isn't as "all-natural" as it claims to be.
+LaCroix's parent company was sued in an October 2018 class-action lawsuit that alleged the beverage isn't as "all-natural" as it claims to be.

 Beaumont Costales is the law firm suing Natural Beverage Corporation, LaCroix's parent company.
 In a statement, lawyers from the firm wrote, "Testing reveals that LaCroix contains a number of artificial ingredients...
 LaCroix in fact contains ingredients that have been identified by the Food and Drug Administration as synthetic.
 These chemicals include limonene, which can cause kidney toxicity and tumors; linalool propionate, which is used to treat cancer; and linalool, which is used in cockroach insecticide."